Kantankerus/ubuntu-unattended/README.md

 ```
 * Enter your desired timezone; the default is *Europe/Amsterdam*:

-* Enter your desired username; the default is *otsadmin*:
+* Enter your desired username; the default is *tcadmin*:

 ```
- please enter your preferred username: otsadmin
+ please enter your preferred username: tcadmin
 ```

 * Enter the password for your user account; the default is *empty*